cybiere/baboossh/tests/docker/README.md

 # baboossh test range

-A small Docker Compose SSH range for manually exercising `baboossh`'s pivoting, multiple SSH server implementations, multiple auth methods, and `identify()`'s robustness when expected commands/files aren't present on the target.
-Not wired into the automated test suite (`tests/test_*.py`) — see `todo.md` for why, and for what's still untested.
+A small Docker Compose SSH range for exercising `baboossh`'s pivoting, multiple SSH server implementations, multiple auth methods, and `identify()`'s robustness when expected commands/files aren't present on the target.
+Wired into the automated test suite as an opt-in group — see "Automated tests" below — and see `todo.md` for what's still untested.

 ## Topology